MetaMask/metamask-docs/01_Main_Concepts/06_Signing_Data/00_Introduction.md

 If you'd like to jump to some working signature examples, [you can visit this repository](https://github.com/danfinlay/js-eth-personal-sign-examples).

+If you'd like to read our JavaScript implementations of these methods, they are all available in the npm package [eth-sig-util](https://github.com/MetaMask/eth-sig-util).

 ## A Brief History

 There are currently five signing methods in MetaMask, and you might wonder the history of these methods.
 Studying the history of these methods has some lessons in it for the emergent lessons of decentralized standards emergence.
 Our current five methods are: